 • Bishop Hartley students are well prepared for success in college and beyond.
 Our students are highly-attractive to colleges and universities both here and abroad.
 In the last five years, four Hartley students have received the extremely competitive and highly-coveted Joyce Scholarship to Notre Dame; essentially “full-rides” to one of the country’s top universities.

 • Investing in a Hartley education is a smart decision.
-In the last four years, our graduates were awarded $50 million in college scholarships, demonstrating the academic excellence we strive for at Hartley.
-Last year alone, the class of 2014 was awarded $12.8 million in scholarship money.
+In the last five years, our graduates were awarded nearly $70 million in college scholarships, demonstrating the academic excellence we strive for at Hartley.
+The class of 2018 had a 100% acceptance rate to colleges and universities and was awarded $16.8 million in MERIT-BASED (academic) scholarship money.

 • Clemson University